bigman1170/Obsidian-Notes/Sessions Raw/Session 04.md

 [[Oathbow]] - Joe

 [[Demon Armor]] (Red Dragon) - Brian
-	Cursed for disadvantage on everything on red dragon, Can be removed
+	Cursed for disadvantage on everything on red dragon, Cant be removed

 [[Sword of Answering]] -Last Quip- Brian